C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 The ``complex`` data type is an **immutable** type that holds a pair of ``floats``, one representing the real part the other the imaginary part.
 Literal ``complex`` are written with the real and imaginary parts joined by a + or - sign, and the imaginary following by a j.
-Note that if the real part iz 0 we can ommit it entirely.
+Note that if the real part is 0 we can ommit it entirely.
 The separates parts of a complex are available through attributes *real* and *imag*.

    >>> z= -89.5+2j